holozeros/minimal-linux-desktop/Building chroot environment.md

     export LFS=/mnt/lfs

-For new creation root file system partition: ext4.
+For new creation root file system partition is ext4.
 That physical storage shuld be SATA or M.2 connected, not USB storage.
 This chroot environment will eventually become the root partition of a bootable linux OS.
 Partition of the USB will not be perhaps recognized by a stub kernel at boot time without initramfs, but initramfs is can not support yet.